Can you negotiate rent? The short answer is yes. After all, you never get anything unless you ask for it.

 So, how do you go about negotiating rent?
-Here are different ways to negotiate rent, be strategic, take action and (hopefully) get a lower rent from your landlord.
+Rental negotiations can be tricky, so it’s always in your best interest to be strategic when talking to landlords.
+Here are different ways to negotiate rent, gain bargaining power, take action and (hopefully) get a lower rent from your property manager.

 The first step in negotiating rent is to do your research ahead of time.
 Look around and understand what surrounding apartment rates are.
 Compare apples to apples.
 If you’re interested in a new development, then look at other new developments.